- Best ways to consume turmeric

 This is one of the best ways to consume turmeric.
 Make a turmeric tea by boiling some milk with cinnamon and honey, a detox drink of turmeric and lemon water, or even add it to cocktails and smoothies!

 Turmeric mixed with gram flour or rice flour and milk makes an excellent exfoliator for skin.
-You can also make a homemade turmeric face mask for glowing skin and treat acne by mixing turmeric, yoghurt, lemon juice and honey.
 If you have a cut or a bruise mix few teaspoons of turmeric with plain water, make it into a thin paste.
 Apply this to the wound for it to heal faster.

 What are the health benefits of turmeric?